 As time went on I realised that amongst Josh’s triggers he has is a very extreme contact reaction to all detergents.
 Up until 2 he only wore organic clothing hand washed in organic soap during this time our home was also detergent free as the smallest trace was enough to trigger the frantic itching.
 As you can see from the picture as long as we stayed detergent free his skin looked amazing!
 People were surprised if I mentioned he suffered from Eczema.

 Cotton, bamboo and silk are all natural fabrics and allow the skin to breathe; meaning that these fabrics are generally best for sensitive baby skin.
 Organic certified products are also free from reaction causing chemicals such as formaldehyde.
 Organic fabrics are much softer and more breathable than regular cotton products making them a superior choice for delicate baby skin.
 Check clothing for tags and labels that may rub and itch.

 Something I found helpful while my boy’s skin was at its worst was emolliating his clothing!
-I’d use a blob of emollient in warm water in the sink to rinse vests in (using it like a fabric softener).
+I’d use a blob of water-based emollient in warm water in the sink to rinse vests in (using it like a fabric softener).
 Once his vests were dry I’d smear lots of emollient on the fabric on the inside of his vests, then let this dry again before putting the vest on him.
 This drastically improved the condition of the skin there and helped it heal.